wendywendo/distributed_system/README.md

-Here’s a complete README.md tailored for your JavaFX RMI-based Drinks Ordering System, assuming:

-The server is in the master project.

-The client is in the ft-Nakuru_Branch_testing project.

-You're using RMI to handle login, order processing, customer registration, and drink loading remotely.

 🥤 Drinks Ordering System (RMI-Based)
 This system consists of a central Headquarters server (master project) and a branch client (ft-Nakuru_Branch_testing project) that communicates via Java RMI (Remote Method Invocation).